-(d) Coordination with boarding platform. - (1) Requirements.
-Cars operating in stations with high platforms, or mini-high platforms, shall be coordinated with the boarding platform design such that the horizontal gap between a car at rest and the platform shall be no greater than 3 in ches and the height of the car floor shall be within plus or minus 5/8 inch of the platform height.
+(d) Coordination with boarding platforms. - (1) Requirements.
+Cars which provide level-boarding in stations with high platforms shall be coordinated with the boarding platform or mini-high platform design such that the horizontal gap between a car at rest and the platform shall be no greater than 3 inches and the height of the car floor shall be within plus or minus 5/8 inch of the platform height.
 Vertical alignment may be accomplished by car air suspension, platform lifts or other devices, or any combination.

 This requirement pertains to new cars operating at new stations with high-level platforms (level boarding) or mini-high platforms.
-These specifications, and the exceptions that follow, outline the maximum horizontal gap and vertical tolerance allowed.
-However, cars should be specified to be level with the platform edge and as close to it horizontally as possible, so that under normal passenger conditions these maximum levels are not exceeded.
+These specifications and the exceptions that follow outline the maximum horizontal gap and vertical tolerance allowed.
+However, cars should be specified to be level with the platform edge and as close to it horizontally as possible, so that under norm al passenger conditions these maximum levels are not exceeded.
 These tolerances, even when specified in the acquisition of new cars, may not be achieved under all conditions.
-The requirements are based on normal passenger conditions.
-It is incumbent on the operator not only to specify the correct floor height when ordering cars (and to accept them only if they meet the specification) but also to correctly specify the rail-to-platform height for new stations.
-Thus, it is important to keep in mind that the horizontal gap and vertical tolerance are dependent not only on the car specifications but also the design and construction of station platforms and track specifications.
-Those requirements, including gap tolerances, are provided at 49 CFR Part 37, Appendix A.
+The requirements are based on norm al passenger conditions.
+It is incumbent on the operator not only to specify the correct floor height when ordering cars (and to accept them only if they meet the specification) but also to correctly specify the rail-to-platform height when constructing new stations.
+Thus, it is important to keep in mind that the horizontal gap and vertical tolerance are dependent not only on the car specifications but also the design and construction of station platforms.
+Those requirements, including gap requirements, are provided at 49 CFR Part 37, Appendix A.

-In those instances where none of these requirements can be met, including those allow ed by the exceptions, operators would be able to pursue alternative means of reducing gaps under the procedure for equivalent facilitation contained in DOT's rule (see 49 CFR 37.7).
-Also, the Board recognizes that close tolerances during construction or manufacture cannot ensure continued conformance to a given standard.
+In those instances where none of these requirements could be met, including those allowed by the exceptions, operators would be able to pursue alternative means of reducing gaps under the procedure for equivalent facilitation contained in DOT's rule (see 49 CFR 37.7).

+Also, the Board recognizes that close tolerances during construction or manufacture cannot insure continued conformance to a given standard.
 Variations, such as those resulting from normal wear or material variations would not be deemed violations of the guidelines.
 How ever, only those variations within the limits of accepted industry practices or tolerances are allowed.
 (See Subpart A at the beginning of this manual for further discussion of dimensional tolerances.)
+When the variation exceeds these limits, adjustments would be required to bring the car back into alignment.
 The Board recognizes the need for flexibility where feasibility and cost significantly affect the ability to meet the standards for new cars and new stations.
 The exceptions below take into account circumstances that would make compliance with the gap tolerances for new systems difficult, if not impossible, to meet.

 The intent of the above specifications is to define an "accessible interface" which would not necessitate additional gap-closing methods or devices.
-If the specifications cannot be achieved, additional devices or equipment must be provided.
+If it cannot be achieved, additional devices or equipment must be provided.

 (2) Exception.
-New vehicles operating in existing stations may have a floor height within plus or minus 1-1/2 inches of the platform height.
-At key stations, the horizontal gap between at least one accessible door of each such vehicle and the platform shall be no greater than 3 inches.
+New cars operating in existing stations may have a floor height within plus or minus 1-1/2 inches of the platform height.

 The ability to closely align new cars with existing station platforms is limited by the railto-platform height and the vertical distance between the track and the platform.
-Existing stations are not required to be altered under the ADA, unless they are a "key" station.
-This provision allows new cars serving existing stations, including key stations, a greater vertical tolerance since the variability in existing platform height may make the 5/8 inch tolerance infeasible.
+Consequently, this provision allows new cars serving existing stations a greater vertical tolerance since the variability in existing platform height may make the 5/ 8 inch tolerance infeasible.
+How ever, the 3-inch maximum for the horizontal gap must be met unless prohibited by platform setbacks (addressed below).